ChadH28/learning-strapi-nov/README.md

 - [Changelog](https://strapi.io/changelog) - Find out about the Strapi product updates, new features and general improvements.

 Feel free to check out the [Strapi GitHub repository](https://github.com/strapi/strapi).
 Your feedback and contributions are welcome!

-## ✨ Community

-- [Discord](https://discord.strapi.io) - Come chat with the Strapi community including the core team.
-- [Forum](https://forum.strapi.io/) - Place to discuss, ask questions and find answers, show your Strapi project and get feedback or just talk with other Community members.
-- [Awesome Strapi](https://github.com/strapi/awesome-strapi) - A curated list of awesome things related to Strapi.

 ---